llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 Adding a Variant
 ================

-Similar to a Kernel, each Variant in the Suite is is identified by an enumeration value and a string name.
+Similar to a kernel, each variant in the Suite is is identified by an enumeration value and a string name.
 Adding a new variant requires adding these two items in a similar fashion to adding a kernel name and ID as described above.